PrismX8/learning-center/README.md

-proxy for web no looking
+proxy for web no looking!